5-Eagles/client/README.md

 ---

-# P2P Lending Platform with Blockchain Integration
+# P2P Lending Platform with Blockchain Integration, Credix

 ## Overview
 This platform is a decentralized P2P lending service that leverages blockchain technology, smart contracts, and AI to provide secure and efficient lending solutions.
 The system uses USDT (a stablecoin) for transactions and implements automated loan management through smart contracts on the Ethereum Sepolia testnet.